 SARMS peptides mimic the effects of the male hormone testosterone on receptors, improve sleeping quality, and improve mood and libido.

-Some other novel peptides, such as Delta-Sleep-Inducing Peptide (DSIP), help with sleep regulation over the long term.
+Some other novel peptides, such as Delta-Sleep-Inducing Peptide (DSIP), help with sleeping regulation over the long term.

 Temazepam and other benzodiazepines are sleeping pills that can be beneficial in some short-term situations of insomnia but are not significant for long-term usage as they result in independence and are often needed in higher doses as the tolerance develops over time.